a wonderful day to be used.

 Much is written about allowing God to use us for His purposes.
 The Bible itself instructs us to allow ourselves to be used, informs us that God will use us, and gives examples of how He uses people and things to accomplish His purpose.

 Perhaps our belief is that our talents and abilities are too simple for God to use.
 Some of us may feel that we have not been blessed to the degree, and in the same way, as others.
-We may feel that we are not of much use to God.
-There are numerous examples in the Bible of God using very average people and very simple things to achieve very great purposes.
+We may feel that we are of not much use to God.
+Fear not, for there are numerous examples in the Bible of God using very average people and very simple things to achieve very great purposes.

 The mother of Jesus was a simple peasant girl, and yet she was told, “And behold, you will conceive in your womb and bear a son, and you shall name Him Jesus.”
 (Luke 1:31 NASB).